waleed-alfaifi/100-days-of-code/rounds/r1-log.md

 **Thoughts**: I solved the problem using a flex-basis on the parent div of the SVG image.
 I think images should always have a parent container that controls their size.

 **Link(s) to work**: [Huddle Landing Page](https://angry-perlman-6f1be4.netlify.app/)

+---

+### Day 15 - June 17, 2020

+**Today's Progress**: Started a new challenge of the frontend mentors challenges called url-shortening-api landing page.

+**Thoughts**: I am back to React finally :smile:.
+I will be doing the CSS (layout) part the next weeks (until the end of the 30DayOfCSS challenge) then start with the actual functionalities.
+Glad to be able to code basic landing pages, though I still need to improve my design skills.

+**Link(s) to work**: [URL Shortening App - My Solution](https://github.com/waleed-alfaifi/url-shortening-app)